wenhuach21/wenhuach21/README.md

 Wenhua has filed **22 patents, 11 of which have been granted**.
 Over the past four years, he has contributed to **300+ merged PRs**.

 In addition to LLM compression, Wenhua is interested in LLM pretraining and post-training, and is eager to contribute deployable technologies.

+**He is actively looking for fully‑remote positions and would greatly appreciate it if you could share any relevant opportunities.**